pomalley/y-books/README.md

 ## Technical Details

 This is a fairly simple web app based on the [Quasar](https://quasar.dev/) framework.
 It is hosted on Google cloud and should fit comfortably into "free-tier" resources (i.e. cost nothing to run).
 To host your own version, create a Google cloud project, and enable the Google Sheets and Picker api (maybe some others, I don't remember exactly).
-Add a Cloud Firestore database to it (used only to record the backing sheet ID for each user).

 ### Secrets